cbboyan/git-auto-version/README.md

-# Automated Git Versioning Tool `git-auto-version`
+# Automated Git Versioning Tool

 The `git-auto-version` tool sets git's **version tags** and generates the **ChangeLog** file, _**all automatically**_, only from the content of commit